-h.....Larger side of the cross section, see Anx 1.3.4.1
+h.....Larger side of the cross section, see Anx 1.4.4.1 b.....Smaller side of the cross section, see Anx 1.4.4.1

-b.....
-Smaller side of the cross section, see Anx 1.3.4.1
+There are two kind of square edged logs with wane for structural use of softwood,

-There is one kind of square edged logs with wane of chestnut for structural use,
+- with constant external dimensions of the cross section along the entire length; - with external dimensions of the cross section following the log tapering.

-- with constant external dimensions of the cross section along the entire length. - In The product is not covered by a harmonised European standard.
+The product is not covered by a harmonised European standard (hEN).

-Concerning product packaging, transport, storage, maintenance, replacement and repair it is the responsibility of the manufacturer to undertake the appropriate measures and to advise his clients on the transport, storage, maintenance, replacement and repair of the product as he considers necessary.
+Concerning product packaging, transport, storage, maintenance, replacement and repair it is the responsibility of the manufacturer to undertake the appropriate measures and to advise his clients on transport, storage, maintenance, replacement and repair of the product as he considers necessary.